Have you wondered how well your company is keeping pace with the dynamically changing approaches to employee feedback management?

 - In the past quarter, have you interviewed for another job?
 If so, please explain the possible reasons for doing so.

 - Do you like the process of expressing your ideas and opinions in your workplace?
 Do you feel valued and heard at all times?

 - Do you feel there is transparent communication with the management?

-- Do you feel comfortable sharing your employee feedback with your manager?
+- Do you feel comfortable sharing your constructive feedback with your manager?

 - Do you feel a sense of positive work culture in your organization?
-Please share your inputs to create a more inclusive, diverse, and equal work environment within your company.
+Please share your input to create a more inclusive, diverse, and equal work environment within your company.